JoshCheek/mountain_berry_fields/Readme.md

 # MountainBerryFields

-Tests code in readme files, generates the readme if they are successful.
+Tests code samples embedded in files, such as readmes, it generates the real file if the tests are successful.

 ## Usage